renaissance-publishing/renaissance/content/chapters/20-senses-movements-and-special-abilities.md

 ## Abilities

-- Fast Healing: when you have Fast Healing *k*, you reduce your Damage by *k* each turn—normally healing by 20×*k* a minute.
+- Fast Healing: when you have Fast Healing *k*, you reduce your Damage by *k* each turn — normally healing by 20×*k* a minute.
   Every day, you may recover from one wound (what it might look like half-way through this process is best not thought about).
 - Motion-Sensitive: your senses are particularly sensitive to motion.
   You receive a +10 bonus to Perception checks made against moving targets.